Daljeet-sandhu/Open-Data-Toolkit/README.md

 # Open-Data-Toolkit
-We are making an open data toolkit project, where people can come with there data and develop the best website as well as high level api for other developers to develop best of class tools and apply the data they have.
-Our vision with this project is to enable governments as well big businesses to develop High level apis easily and fast to enable the developers in their community to solve the problems in their community with code using the data by the organizations.
+We are making an open data toolkit project, where people can come with their data and develop a user friendly website as well as a high level api for other developers to enable them to create best of class tools and apply the data they have.
+Our vision with this project is to enable governments as well as big businesses to develop High level apis easily and fast to enable the developers in their community to solve the problems in their community with code using the data by the organizations.

 <h1> Languages and Framworks used </h1>
 We have used the following languages for source code